-Course: Ancient Greek and Roman Culture (11, 12)
+Course: Ancient Greek and Roman Culture (10, 11, 12)

-Ancient Greek and Roman Culture will immerse students in the study of literature, art, culture during the classical period.
-Students will explore ancient Greek culture, literature, and history through analysis of classical text, language and mythology.
-Students will also explore ancient Roman culture, literature, and history through analysis of classical text, language and mythology.
-Emphasis will be placed on making real world connections to Ancient Greek and Roman cultures, evaluating its influence on modern society.
+Ancient Greek and Roman Culture will immerse students in the study of literature, art, culture throughout the various time periods of the Ancient Civilizations.
+Students will explore ancient Greek culture, literature, and history through analysis of classical text, language, art and mythology.
+Students will also explore ancient Roman culture, literature, and history through analysis of classical text, language, art and mythology.
+Emphasis will be placed on making real world connections to Ancient Greek and Roman cultures, evaluating its influence on modern western civilization today.

-Course: Broadcast Journalism (9, 10, 11, 12)
+Course: Introduction to Broadcast Journalism (10, 11, 12)